A broken or cracked windshield is one of the most common forms of damage to a vehicle and if left unchecked, they can be pretty dangerous.

-So, your windshield has been cracked.
-You want to take care of the repairs before this crack can turn into a spider-web spanning the entire windshield.
-You check your insurance policy to see if the damage is covered.
-Whether it’s covered or not, there are a few things to consider.
+So, your windshield has been cracked and you want to have it repaired.
+First check your insurance policy to see if the damage is covered and whether it’s covered or not, there are a few things to consider:

 - Replace or Repair? – It used to be said that replacement should always be considered over repairs, but that isn’t the case anymore.
 The National Windshield Repair Association says “The average crack repair is around $99, while the average replacement in the United States is around $350.”
 So if your windshield isn’t severely damaged, repair may be the best route for you.